Bigg Boss (Hindi TV series) season 19: Casting

+Following the conclusion of the Fans Ka Faisla voting process, Mridul Tiwari was selected by the audience to enter the Bigg Boss house.
+He entered the house as a contestant during the grand premiere on 24 August 2025.
+Shehbaz Badesha, despite not being selected through the audience vote, later entered the house as a wildcard contestant on the 14th day of the season.

 Eye logo

 The logo features a mosaic-style design with a multicolored iris in shades of blue, yellow, red, and green, symbolizing surveillance and house dynamics.
 A white border with blue and grey shading aligns with the season's political theme.

 Broadcast

-The show streams on JioHotstar, followed by broadcast on Colors TV, reflecting a digital-first approach.
+The show streamed on JioHotstar with daily episodes at 9 pm IST, followed by broadcast on Colors TV at 10:30 pm IST, reflecting a digital-first approach.
+The show also had deferred live stream of 24 hours named as 24 Hours Channel.

 House

 The Bigg Boss 19 house, located in Film City, Mumbai, features a "Cabin in the Woods" theme with rustic wooden elements and vibrant accents.
 It was designed by Omung Kumar and Vanita Garud.
 The “Gharwalon Ki Sarkaar” sub-theme emphasizes housemate decision-making.